 (Lost Customers ÷ Acquired Customers) x 100%

-Learn how to minimize your company churn rate with Upodi
+Learn how to minimize your churn rate with Upodi.

 36. CAC (Customer Acquisition Cost)